 Where is the property located?

 If you know anything about real estate investing, you know that the three magic words are location, location, location.
 Be certain that the property is located in an area where values are either stable or on the rise.
-Do not be tempted by a super low price tag.
+Do not be tempted by a super low price tag – not all is gold that glitters (you can read more on it in our article about pros and cons of rehabbing cheap properties).
 Some of the areas might be declining and what appears to be a bargain is actually a market price.
-Hard money lenders are typically wary of those areas and may require you to bring more money to the table.
+Hard money lenders are typically wary of those areas and may require you to bring more money to the table to compensate them for their risk.

 Who is the owner of the property and why they are selling?